mozilla-l10n/localizer-documentation/src/tools/pontoon/users.md

 ![Project permissions](../../assets/images/pontoon/users/permissions_project.png)

+Note that:
+* The list of translators defined for a specific project overrides the list defined in the *General* section.
+If a user needs to be able to translate all projects, they need to be listed in all custom permissions on top of the *General* section.
-Note that it’s not possible to override Team Managers, as they will always be able to submit translations in any of the projects available for their locale.
+* It’s not possible to override Team Managers, as they will always be able to submit translations in any of the projects available for their locale.